farmalloc/exp_collective_farmalloc/README.md

 ## Overview of Claims

-Our main claims are the followings, as described at the beginning of Section 5 in the paper.
+Our main claims are the followings, as described at the beginning of Section 6 in the paper.

 1. Our collective allocator abstraction is sufficiently expressive to implement various object placement strategies in a modular manner.
     * step-by-step instructions -> [Expressiveness](#expressiveness)
-2. Using the collective allocator appropriately for object placement aware of the far-memory model actually benefits to reducing remote swapping.
+2. The collective allocator abstraction facilitates implementing the object placement strategies of containers such that they actually suppress remote swapping.
     * step-by-step instructions -> [Reduction of Remote Swapping](#reduction-of-remote-swapping)